factorhouse/factorhouse-local/README.md

 This architecture provides the foundation for ingesting data from batch (e.g., HDFS, S3) or streaming sources (e.g., Kafka) and making it available for analytical queries with response times often in milliseconds.
 Pinot is optimized for user-facing analytics, real-time dashboards, anomaly detection, and other scenarios requiring fast insights on fresh data.

-**Note:** This configuration requires an external Apache Zookeeper instance running at `zookeeper:2181` on the `factorhouse` network for cluster coordination, which is not defined within this specific file.
+**Note:** This configuration requires an external Apache Zookeeper instance running at `zookeeper:2181` on the `factorhouse` network for cluster coordination, which is not defined within the Docker Compose file.

 ---